stonybrookmotorsports/StonyBrookMotorsports/pages/quotes.md

 "Long hair or short hair, I don't care... she cute AF."
 "Neil, can I look at your shaft?"
 "She's a moron.
 She's more off than on."
+"2468 2468 We appreciate we appreciate Noah Noah"

 Fearless Leader:
 "Hashtag facepalm"